AOSC-Archive/aosc-wiki/users/information/is-aosc-os-right-for-me.md

 ### Ask us for advice or leave it, if...

-- You have never installed Linux before or does not know basic Linux/\*nix commands, or really, you can't be bothered to read the documentation and follow the steps.
+- You have never installed Linux before or do not know basic Linux/\*nix commands, or really, you can't be bothered to read the documentation and follow the steps.
 - You are expecting a light-weight and modular Linux distribution, this is **not** why AOSC OS is here.
 - You either hate frequent system updates, or are impatient for cutting-edge features.
 - You expect the system to work out-of-the-box 100% of the time and your use case could not in anyway allow for instability and breakage - we are sorry but it happens with AOSC OS, at least for now.